A Charlie Brown Christmas Redux ... and redux and redux

 cover art on the former, as shown at left.
 Although Vince Guaraldi's name retains

 its placement on the back and side panels, you'll note that he's conspicuously

 absent on the cover ... which instead suggests that Charles M. Schulz was solely

 Needless to say, wiser heads quickly prevailed; the original cover art was

 restored, and this oddity became little more than a completist's treasure.

-Flash-forward to 2011, at which point (and probably for some time now) the discs
+Flash-forward to the present day, at which point (and probably for some time now) the discs

 now available definitely are the "second edition" of the re-mastered 2006 release.
 Both